Welcome to Year 5

 Writing Practice and Maths:

 All spellings will be set on a Friday and tested the following Friday.
-All other writing practice (comprehension, English and Mathematics) will be given out on a Wednesday.
-The homework will need to be handed in by the following Tuesday (at the latest).
+All other writing practice (comprehension, English and Mathematics) will be given out on a Monday.
+The homework will need to be handed in on Friday (at the latest).

 Your child will be able to sign up for a wide variety of lunch-time and after-school clubs.
 There are a limited number of places so children will need to sign up promptly.